openaps/docs/docs/docs/walkthrough/phase-0/windows-edison.md

 ## Preparing/flashing the Edison

+We recommend [buying an Edison that is preinstalled with jubilinux](hardware/edison.md#edison).
+If you did that, you can skip down to [section 1-4 Hostname for Edison](windows-edison.md#1-4-hostname-for-edison).

-The Edison comes with an operating system, called Yocto, that doesn’t work easily with OpenAPS.
+If you didn't buy your Edison with jubilinux preinstalled, it comes with an operating system, called Yocto, that doesn’t work easily with OpenAPS.
 The first step is to replace the operating system with a new one.
 This is called “flashing” the Edison.
 Both your Windows computer and the Edison board will need some work.

 ### **1-1 Prepare Windows Computer**